 But what if your employer offers a 457(b) and another retirement plan?
-In that case, you can contribute to two plans, a 457(b) and another.
+In that case, you can contribute to two plans simultaneously.
 That means you can double your retirement contributions.
-Nice, right?

 457(b) Withdrawal Rules

-Here’s where 457(b) plans have a big advantage over 403(b) plans and 401(k) plans: they don’t have early withdrawal penalties if you leave your job.
-That’s right, if you need to tap into your 457(b) contributions before you reach age 59.5 and you’ve left the job that provided you with the 457(b), don’t fret.
-Your withdrawals will be taxed as regular income, but you won’t face the 10% early withdrawal penalty that you would have to fork over if you dipped into your 401(k) or 403(b).
-Of course, ideally you would let your retirement savings grow and mature, waiting to draw them down until you reach a ripe old retirement age.
+When it comes to withdrawals, 457(b) plans have a big advantage over 403(b)s and 401(k)s.
+They do not come with early withdrawal penalties if you leave your job.
+So if you need to tap into your 457(b) contributions before you reach age 59.5 and you’ve left the job that provided you with the 457(b), don’t fret.

-We’ve just talked about one of the most important differences between 457(b)s and 401(k)s/403(b)s: no early withdrawal penalty as long as you have left the job through which you had the 457(b).
+One of the most important benefits of 457(b)s have over 401(k)s and 403(b)s is the complete lack of early withdrawal penalties so long as you have left the job through which you had the 457(b).
 But what about other differences?

 401(k)s and 457(b)s are both defined contribution plans.
 401(k) plans are available to employees in the private sector.
-If you’re currently an employee of state or local government (or a public school or a 501(c)3 charity), you won’t be able to switch from a 457(b) to a 401(k) without changing jobs.
+If you’re currently an employee of a state or local government, you won’t be able to switch from a 457(b) to a 401(k) without changing jobs.

 More similar to a 457(b) is the 403(b).
-In fact, public employees may have the option of choosing one or the other – or both! – when setting up their retirement savings account.
-So how to decide between the two plans?
+In fact, public employees may have the option of choosing one or the other, or sometimes even both.
+So how can you select between the two plans?

 Let’s say you decide to leave your job.
-This is called “separation from service” in personal finance jargon.
-At the time of separation, you might find yourself without an income while you look for another job.
-If you’ve saved in a 457(b), you can withdraw funds from the account without facing an early withdrawal penalty.
-But if you’ve been saving in a 403(b), you’ll take a 10% penalty tax on any distributions you take before you hit age 59.5.
+This is called “separation from service.”
+At the time of separation, you might find yourself without an income while you’re looking for another job.
+If you have a 457(b), you can withdraw funds from the account without facing an early withdrawal penalty.
+But if you’ve been saving in a 403(b), you’ll take a 10% penalty surtax on any distributions you take before you hit age 59.5.

-Here’s another difference between the two plans: Although the elective deferral limits are the same for both 457(b) and 403(b) plans, 403(b) plans have higher limits for total contribution (meaning the total of your elective deferrals, employer match and employer discretionary contributions).
+Although the elective deferral limits are the same for both 457(b) and 403(b) plans, 403(b)s have higher limits for total contribution.
+In this context, your “contribution” refers to the total of your elective deferrals, employer match and employer discretionary contributions.
 With a 457(b), any contributions your employer makes on your behalf count against your total contribution limit for the year.

-If you’re a public employee and have access to a retirement plan that you’re not using, what gives?
+If you’re a public employee and have access to a retirement plan, you should be making contributions to save for the future.
 If you’re choosing between a 457(b) and 403(b), consider the pros and cons of each before making your decision – or opt to contribute to both.
 And don’t forget that you can still open a Roth IRA on your own time.

-To make sure you stay on track for retirement, it’s prudent to work with a financial advisor.
-A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
+- To make sure you stay on track for retirement, it’s prudent to work with a financial advisor.
+An advisor matching tool like SmartAsset’s can help you find a person to work with to meet your needs.
 First you’ll answer a series of questions about your situation and goals.
 Then the program will narrow down your options from thousands of advisors to three fiduciaries who suit your needs.
-You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
+You can then read their profiles to learn more about them, interview them on the phone or in-person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.